gatoraid-dev/gatoraider/README.md

 Download the repository with `git clone https://github.com/csharpdf/gatoraider`

-Navigate to the game directory of your choice in your terminal (e.g. spaceInvaders)
+Navigate to the game directory of your choice in your terminal (e.g. galaga)

 Run `odin run .`